-- ✓ 'Graduate Attributes' experience and skills valued by future employers - ✓ Networking opportunities - ✓ Background for any future representational roles - ✓ Wider knowledge of the institution and current issues in higher education - ✓ Validation on your student transcript (Higher Education Achievement Report)
+- ✓ Researcher development experience and skills valued by future employers - ✓ Networking opportunities - ✓ Background for any future representational roles - ✓ Wider knowledge of the institution and current issues in higher education - ✓ Validation on your student transcript (Higher Education Achievement Report)

-As a class representative your main aim is to raise any points regarding a specific area of study.
+As a PGR representative your main aim is to raise any points regarding a specific area of study or aspect of the research environment.
 If you have an issue regarding the wider experience of being at the University, for example: lack of car-parking, lack of facilities across campus, complaints about the dining facilities or anything similar, then please raise these with the Students' Representative Council, as they deal with the entire student experience, whereas the staff in your School will only be able to resolve School issues.
-You can get in touch with GUSRC via your School Rep or College Convenor or by contacting GUSRC directly - see www.glasgowstudent.net for contact details.
+You can contact GUSRC via your PG or College Convenor, or contact GUSRC directly (see www.glasgowstudent.net

-Why Class Representatives are important
+Why PGR Representatives are important

-Any student undertaking the role of a representative at Glasgow University is there to make a difference to the learning experience that they and the people in their subject area receive.
+Any student undertaking the role of a representative at Glasgow University is there to make a difference to the learning and/or research experience that they and the people in their subject area receive.
 By this we mean that you have a chance to comment directly on the things that affect the way you learn and how you are taught (you, and your fellow students, are the experts!).
-By speaking to other people on your course you will gain a cross-section of opinion that you can feed into the staff in your School.
-This will help them to continue to develop and improve the course.
+By speaking to other people in your area of study, and being representative of their opinion, you will gain a cross-section of opinion that you can feed into the staff in your School.
+This will enable them to continue to develop and improve the course or research provision.